kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## moq-transfork-03
 - Broadcast and Track have been merged.
 - Tracks now have a variable length path instead of a (broadcast, name) tuple
-- ANNOUNCE contains a status instead of toggling.
 - ANNOUNCE contains the suffix instead of the full path.
+- ANNOUNCE contains a new status: active, ended, or live.
+- GROUP_DROP has been renamed to SUBSCRIBE_GAP.
+- FETCH is now at frame boundaries instead of byte offsets.
+- The protocol is more polite: some messages have been renamed to *_PLEASE.

 ## moq-transfork-02
 - Document version numbers.